Updated: Apr 10

 If the silhouettes are not helpful, here are actual photos of the head and bill sizes from these two species, side-by-side.

-Here is my rule for the bill:
+Here is my "fun" rule for the bills of these woodpeckers:

 If the bill sticks out, it's a Hairy, no doubt.
 If the bill is hard to see, you've got a Downy.

 I just made that up.
 I've never used it for a rule.
 But you sure can!
 Really, I just wanted to make a rhyme about woodpeckers.

 To many, the tail of the Downy Woodpecker is the easiest field mark for species identification.
 The Downy Woodpecker typically shows black patterning on the outer rectrices (r5 and r4).
 It can be extensive, almost absent, and everything in-between.
 The pattern itself is not helpful, just the presence of the markings that create the pattern.
 The Hairy Woodpecker RARELY has black marks on the outer rectrices, however, you can often find Downy Woodpeckers with black markings that are not readily visible.
 If you see the marks, you are quite safe to identify the bird as a Downy Woodpecker.

 Downy Woodpecker tails (left) typically show black markings on the outer rectrices, and the Hairy Woodpecker tail (right) lacks markings on the outer rectrices.

 An often-overlooked field mark is the "spur" found on the upper breast up of the Hairy Woodpecker.
 Downy Woodpeckers can show this mark, but it is much more obvious on Hairy Woodpeckers.
 Caution!
 Immature Hairy Woodpeckers often will lack this trait.

 Whether you call it a spur, a comma, or a plumage peninsula, the Hairy Woodpecker usually shows this strong field mark.

 Final Thoughts on Downy and Hairy Woodpecker Identification